 |Flexibility||Flexible||Both flexible and non-flexible options are available|

-The cost of a wood filler and putty varies depending on factors such as the brand and place of purchase.
-Wood putty is generally cheaper – the price starts from $2 while the price of a wood filler starts from $4.
+The cost of wood filler and putty varies depending on factors such as the brand and place of purchase.
+Wood putty is generally cheaper – usually starting from $2, while the price of a wood filler starts from $4.

 Some retailers offer wholesale prices for bulk purchases.
 Thus, you can save money buying in bulk if you engage in woodworking projects frequently.

 Wood putty has adhesive properties so sealing typically isn’t required.
 On the other hand, wood filler lacks adhesive properties and may need to be sealed to ensure that it doesn’t come loose.